UCL/research-computing-with-cpp/01cpp/sec01Research.md

 ### Example - NiftyCal

-* We should: Practice What We Preach
+* I should: Practice What We Preach
 * Small, algorithms
 * Unit tested
 * Version controlled
 * Small number of libraries
-* Increasing research output
+* Increased research output

 ### Debunking The Excuses